NightMirror21/WhitelistByTime/README.md

 checker-thread: true
 # The delay through which the thread will check players.
 In seconds
 checker-delay: 1
+# Check the case of the nickname
+case-sensitive: true

 ####### DATABASE #######

-# Examples:
-# MySQL - jdbc:mysql://mysuperdomain.com/database_name:3306
-# SQLite - jdbc:sqlite://database.dat
-#
-# In case with SQLite you file will be located in path:
-# server/plugins/WhitelistByTime/database.dat
-database-url-connection: jdbc:type://url
+type: 'sqlite'

+# If not sqlite or h2
+address: 'localhost:3030'
+name: 'minecraft'

+# If using user and password
 use-user-and-password: false
-user: user
+user: 'user'
-password: qwerty123
+password: 'qwerty123'

+####### PLACEHOLDERS HOOK #######

+placeholders-enabled: true

+# %wlbytime_in_whitelist% - In whitelist or not
+in-whitelist-true: '&a✔'
+in-whitelist-false: '&c✖'

+# %wlbytime_time_left% - How much is left in whitelist
+time-left: '&a%time%'

 ####### MESSAGES #######

 minecraft-commands:
  plugin-reloaded: '&6Plugin reloaded!'
  not-permission: '&cYou do not have permission!'

  you-not-in-whitelist: '&6Sorry, but you are not in whitelist'
  player-removed-from-whitelist: '&e%player% successfully removed from whitelist'
  player-already-in-whitelist: '&e%player% already in whitelist'
  player-not-in-whitelist: '&e%player% not in whitelist'

  # For command with time
  successfully-added-for-time: '&a%player% added to whitelist for %time%'
  still-in-whitelist-for-time: '&a%player% will be in whitelist still %time%'

  # For command without time
  successfully-added: '&a%player% added to whitelist forever'
  still-in-whitelist: '&a%player% will be in whitelist forever'

  list-title: '&a> Whitelist:'
  list-player: '&a| &f%player% &7[%time%]'
  list-empty: '&aWhitelist is empty'

  set-time: 'Now &a%player% &fwill be in whitelist for &a%time%'
  add-time: 'Added &a%time% &fto &a%player%'
  remove-time: 'Removed &a%time% &ffrom &a%player%'

  forever: 'forever'

  help:
   - '&a> WhitelistByTime - Help'
   - '&a| &f/whitelist add [nickname] (time)'
   - '&a| &f/whitelist remove [nickname]'
   - '&a| &f/whitelist check [nickname]'
   - '&a| &f/whitelist reload'
   - '&a| &f/whitelist getall'
   - '&a| &f/whitelist time set/add/remove [nickname] [time]'
   - '&a| &f(time) - time for which the player will be added to the whitelist'
   - '&a| &fExample: 2d 3h 10m'
   - '&a| &fLeave this value empty if you want to add player forever'

 time-units:
  year: 'y'
  month: 'mo'
  week: 'w'
  day: 'd'
  hour: 'h'
  minute: 'm'
  second: 's'
 ```